 Timtom (female 3.5 years) was just nine months old when she was handed over in January 2016.
 Adib (male 2.5 years) was found in October 2017 when he was about 1.5 years old.
 He is the youngest orangutan in our care.
 Mona plays with Timtom and Adib, encouraging them to climb high into the trees.

-Adopt orphaned orangutan Mona with the Orangutan Foundation for a year and supports her return to the wild.
+Adopt orphaned orangutan Mona with the Orangutan Foundation for a year.

 Adoption pack includes: